 The emphasis on ''THIS'' and Barry's own particular love for his gun could lead for one to believe he is over-compensating for the size of his penis.
 Coincidentally in the original Resident Evil for the PS1 and its ports, the Colt Magnum models in the game are Anaconda models - an occasional euphemism for penis.

-''There must be one somewhere; let's try to find it first shall we.''
+''There must be a backdoor somewhere; let's try to find it first shall we.''

 Barry Burton awkwardly suggesting they [Barry and Jill] try and find an escape route from the Spencer Mansion first before they attempt to explore further.
-The it referring to a ''backdoor''.
+The it referring to the ''backdoor''.

 Multiple remarks of ''What is This/It/That?''

-Barry has a strange consistency of asking what everything is during Resident Evil.
+Barry has a strange consistency of asking what everything is during the original Resident Evil.